 Vaseline is a synthetic, petroleum-based product formulated for human use only.
 More importantly, it does not actually moisturize dry skin!
 In fact, petroleum jelly can actually encourage infection by clogging pores.
 Vaseline is not a solution for dry dog ears.

-Treat Dry Ears with a Healing Balm
+Support Dry Ears with a Healing Balm

 Vegan, organic and all-natural Skin Soother is packed with a powerful combination of ingredients with anti-bacterial, anti-fungal, and anti-inflammatory properties.
 Skin Soother is used to treat a variety of ailments—from wounds to inflamed bug bites, and dry dog ears too.
 Simply apply this balm directly to the dry areas of your dog’s ears.

-Solve Chronic Dry Ears with Supplements
+Support Ears with Supplements

 For even more concentrated healing, our nutrient-dense Skin and Coat Supplement chews support skin and coat health from the inside out.
-These daily supplements can heal and prevent dry dog ears, and dogs think they’re just tasty treats!

-Real Results For Dry And Irritated Dog Ears
+Real Results For Dog Ears

 Lola has Addison’s disease and takes a steroid daily, this has caused havoc on her skin and worst of all ears.
 They were so dry and crusty.
 I found Natural Dog Company through an ad on Instagram and asked Lola’s vet.
 She had heard great things and said go for it.
 In less than 7 days of using Skin Soother, her ears are so smooth and soft!
 Could not be happier!!
 She recently had surgery so we’re currently also treating her incision with it.
 I’ve been telling all my friends who own dogs about this stuff!
 It’s so great. — Trista and her MinPin, Lola